CKraft11/pygeartrain/README.md

    ![alt text](solidworks_loft.png "Solidworks Loft Setup")
    *  Repeat steps for the Sun and Planet gears using their respective curve files.
    *  **For the Planet:** After creating the single lofted planet gear body, use the **Circular Pattern** feature (**Insert > Pattern/Mirror > Circular Pattern**) to create `N_planets` instances around the part origin.
    *  **Carrier Path (Optional):** Import `carrier_path.txt` onto a sketch on the Front Plane (Z=0) using **Insert > Curve > Curve Through XYZ Points**.
-This doesnt create a perfect circle so you can create a circle on the XY plane and set it to have a point coincident to the carrier path curve.
+Solidworks doesnt recognize this as a circle so you can create a circle on the XY plane and set it to have a point coincident to the carrier path curve.
 This circle can be used as a construction reference for designing the physical carrier or for assembly mates.

 ## Animation